smbutterfield/ibmt17-18/_14-secondary-dominant-functions/a2-tx-secdoms.md

 The top figure in the secondary dominant is the dominant chord.
 The bottom figure is where you are borrowing the chord from.

+Take a chord progression:
+I - V7/vi - vi - ii - V7 - I
+In F: F - A7 - Dm - Gm - C7 - I
+- the A7 is a tonicization to Dm
+- as a secondary dominant, the A7 - Dm is the V7 - i in D minor

 # Further reading